ayaancodes/budi/README.md

   PyQt provides a robust GUI framework for local application interaction, enabling Budi's interface to integrate effortlessly with your machine.

 - **Voiceflow AI Agents**
   Enables natural language processing for real-time assistance and intelligent code interactions.
+Voiceflow has seamless connectivity with multiple AI models, and we utilize ChatGPT 4-o mini to keep response quality and query speed optimized.

 - **Cloudflare Workers**
   A **serverless backend** that ensures low-latency communication between Budi’s AI engine and your environment.